 Cost

-Workshops operate on a sliding scale payment option of $225-400 for each seven-week workshop session and $170-225 for every five-week session.
+Workshops operate on a sliding scale donation option of $300-500 for each seven-week workshop session.
 A deposit of $50 is needed to reserve a spot in a course, and is applied toward total payment.
 Alternately, the total cost of the course can be paid up front.
 Returning students can take 10% off the cost of any workshop.

 Payment plans available— please ask about options in your introductory email.
 Otherwise, payment in full is due by the start of the first workshop session.